Emergency Financial Assistance

 Isolation and Quarantine Support

-If you cannot isolate or quarantine safely at home, you may be eligible for vouchers or hotel rooms with medical services, meals and laundry.
 Contact tracers will work with you to determine your needs and connect you to resources.
-For more information, visit the SoCoemergency Home Isolation Instructions and Home Quarantine Instructions pages for more information.
+For more information, visit the Home Quarantine and Isolation Instructions page for more information.

 Employment Resources for Individuals who Qualify